 Driving Innovation - Industry and university solving modern challenges.

-Businesses, policymakers and economic stakeholders will gather at the University of Plymouth on Friday 24th January as part of its Research Festival 2020.
+On Friday 24 January, the business community together with academics and experts gathered at the University of Plymouth as part of its Research Festival 2020.

-The event is part of a week-long celebration of the rich research culture at the University that exists in areas such as health and medicine, science and engineering, and the arts and humanities.
+The festival is a week-long celebration of the rich research culture at the University, which covers a broad range of field including health and medicine, science and engineering, and the arts, humanities and social sciences.

-Hamish McRae, Associate Editor and Principal Economic Commentator at The Independent, will be the keynote speaker, talking about global future trends in economics, business and society.
+The audience heard from Hamish McRae, Associate Editor and Principal Economic Commentator at The Independent, who provided a talk about global future trends in economics, business and society.
 As a speaker, Hamish is in demand around the world for his lucid insights into how forces such as technology, demography, globalisation, natural resources, and government policy shape the economy and influence business strategy.